tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 ## Concrete or Abstract

 The book posits that, when learning how to program, we start out writing concrete code.
 Over time, we often move towards writing abstract code as a default.
-While writing changeable (abstract) code provides value, the book points out that it does not always make sense to start there.
+While writing changeable code provides value, the book points out that it does not always make sense to start there.

 > Unfortunately, abstractions are hard, and even with the best of intentions, it’s easy to get them wrong.
 Well-meaning programmers tend to over-anticipate abstractions, inferring them prematurely from incomplete information.
 Early abstractions are often not quite right, and therefore they create a catch-22.
 You can’t create the right abstraction until you fully understand the code, but the existence of the wrong abstraction may prevent you from ever doing so.
 This suggests that you should not reach for abstractions, but instead, you should resist them until they absolutely insist upon being created.